- Isn’t it hard to be vegan?

 Later in the Old Testament, when God lays down which meats are permissible (kosher or halal), you get the sense he’s doing so begrudgingly, after being nagged into it by people lacking the fortitude to eat healthier vegan foods.

-Also the Old Testament, the first book of Daniel is likewise a strong endorsement of vegan eating.
+The Old Testament’s first book of Daniel likewise offers a strong endorsement for vegan eating.
 When Daniel and his companions visit the king, Daniel asks permission for the group to eat only vegetables and water for ten days.
 At the end of this time they’re in clearly superior health to other guests who ate animal-derived food from the king’s table.

 To be clear, there are plenty of biblical references that support meat-eating.
 So no matter whether you want to be vegan or you want to eat meat, you’ll find biblical references to defend your position.

 The question isn’t whether humans have in the past relied on meat to survive, the question is whether there’s any clear benefit to eating meat today.